March 23, 2026

 A website that was accurate in 2022 is often actively misleading by 2025.
 Out-of-date data creates a trust deficit that runs through your entire digital presence, not just the page where the outdated information sits.
 The same applies to your blog: old articles with stale statistics or outdated advice can undermine the credibility of everything else on your site.
 A blog audit is a good way to find out what's working, what's past its use-by date, and where you're leaving traffic on the table.

-Let's put some numbers on it.
-Say your site gets 10,000 visitors a month and converts at 3% — below the Australian average of around 6.37% for B2B websites.
-At a $4,500 average customer value and a 12% lead-to-sale rate, that's roughly $162,000 a month in revenue.
+Say your site gets 10,000 visitors a month and converts at 2%.
+At a $4,500 average customer value and a 12% lead-to-sale rate, that's around $108,000 a month in revenue.

-Set that against a $10,000–$15,000 professional copy project, and the ROI conversation changes.
+Set that against a $10,000–$15,000 professional copy project, and the ROI question looks pretty different.

 When you're budgeting a website project, it helps to think in five distinct buckets.